Sunday, Feb. 26, 2017

 With chilly February weather and 2,191 feet of climbing, the name says it all!

-Chilly Hilly has been kicking off the cycling season in the Northwest on the last Sunday in February for the past 44 years.
+Kicking off the riding season in the Northwest for its 45th year, Chilly Hilly is a must-do.
 The 33-mile route around Bainbridge Island starts with a scenic early morning ferry ride across Puget Sound from Seattle, or you can join the crowd directly on Bainbridge Island.

 Join us on Sunday, Feb.
-28, for the ride Bicycling Magazine named "One of Four Classic Rides" in the nation.
+26, for the ride Bicycling Magazine named "one of four classic rides" in the nation.
 It's guaranteed to be hilly, probably chilly and always a heck of a lot of fun.
-So get the dust off of your bike and get ready for cycling season early!
+So get the dust off your bike and get ready for cycling season early!

-- A scenic cruise on a Washington State Ferry (Seatte start)
+- A scenic cruise on a Washington State Ferry (Seattle start)